TormStorm/jagex-launcher-linux/README.md

 For more information visit adamcake's [Flathub page](https://github.com/flathub/com.adamcake.Bolt)

 ## Steam Deck
 Switch to the desktop and open the application menu.
-Right click the Jagex Launcher under games and select add to Steam<br>
+Right click the Jagex Launcher and select add to Steam<br>
 Switch back to Gaming Mode, your new shortcut should now be in your library under `Non-Steam`<br>
-Rename the Steam entry to RuneScape if playing RuneScape or OSRS if playing Old School RuneScape<br>
+Rename the Steam entry to `RuneScape` if playing RuneScape or `OSRS` if playing Old School RuneScape<br>
-You can configure your controls by going to the game's controller settings and browse community layouts
+You can configure your controls by going into the game's controller settings and browse community layouts

 ### Additional information